e-pool-productions/tindio/README.md

 ```
 Please keep the ' and just change the information inside after the equals.

-At last login to your database management system (e.g. phpMyAdmin) and import tindio.sql.
-After you have done that just upload all files and folders to your webhosting Service.
+At last, login to your database management system (e.g. phpMyAdmin) and import tindio.sql.
+You will find it in the database folder.
+After you have done that just upload all files and folders in the ci folder to your webhosting Service.
 That's it!

 ### How do I start?